“Scottish Local Authorities Economic Development Group”

 Attendance at General Group meetings will consist of a senior manager from member local authorities; additional officers are welcome to attend, although any vote will be limited to one per member authority.

-Each strategic group will develop and review its own terms of reference, remit and work programme, and will report its activity and progress to the SLAED Executive and General Group.
+The Strategic Group structure previously included a ‘Place Group’ which has been inactive for several years.
+This could be reinstated through the Executive if there is agreement that this is needed.
+Each Strategic Group will develop and review its own terms of reference, remit, and work programme, and will report its activity and progress to the SLAED Executive and General Group.

 Representatives on each strategic or thematic group will be appointed or nominated by their member authorities and will be the contacts for their authorities in relation to all matters relevant to those groups.

 The SLAED Chairperson, two Deputy Chairpersons and Treasurer will be elected, or have their appointments continued, at SLAED’s Annual General Meeting; or on exception at another meeting of the General Group.
 Any representatives of member authorities can nominate themselves for one of these positions.
 As a general convention, the Chairperson will normally serve a two-year term and can be elected for a second term if prepared to do so, but not normally a third term.
 A Chair-elect may also be appointed to ensure effective transition from the existing Chairperson to the successor.